 Drama 6a/b, Survey of Theater and Drama

 Solid grounding in theater history is a foundation for lasting creativity.
 Therefore DRAM 6a/b, Survey of Theater and Drama, is a required course for all Certificate in Drama and Master of Fine Arts candidates in Yale School of Drama.
 Students may be exempted by passing an examination administered by the Dramaturgy and Dramatic Criticism faculty.
-Students seeking exemption must pass this exam before the course is required in their program of study, which is in the first year for all students except those in Design and Technical Design and Production, for whom the course is required in their second year.
+Students seeking exemption must pass this exam before the course is required in their program of study, which is in the first year for all students except those in Design, Dramaturgy and Dramatic Criticism, and Technical Design and Production, for whom the course is required in the second year.

 Course Standards and Requirements

 Each department develops its own course of study in consultation with the dean.
-The advantage of a small institution lies in its ability to give personal attention; each individual is encouraged to expand and broaden his or her program of study, which may encompass assigned off-campus field trips and fieldwork, with the aid of the chair of his or her department.
+The advantage of a small institution lies in its ability to give personal attention; students are encouraged to expand and broaden their program of study, which may encompass assigned off-campus field trips and fieldwork, with the aid of the chair of their department.
 A department may choose to vary specific requirements on an individual basis with the approval of the dean.

 Yale School of Drama students may take courses for credit, audit, or the Pass/Fail option at any of the other schools at the University with the approval of the student’s adviser, department chair, and the course instructor.
 Students enrolling in courses at other schools are subject to all policies and deadlines of both that school and the School of Drama.
 Outside courses are graded according to School of Drama policy.